rjsaidi/Welcome-to-DATA-110/README.md

      - [Hate Crimes NY Tutorial](./hate_crimes_ny.qmd)

 ## Unit 4 - Data Ethics, P-Hacking, Reproducibility, and Data Journalism
+This unit will dig deep into data ethics and the reproducibility crisis.

 - Use these notes to get started: [**Unit 4 Notes - Data Ethics, P-Hacking, Reproducibility, and Data Journalism**](./Data110_unit4.pdf)
 - Use this Quarto document on data journalism.
 You will also need to access the pfizer and fda datasets from the course datasets: